12 shipping-friendly food gift ideas for Christmas and beyond

 Shipping speed for caramels: You can pick the economy option.

-#4.
+#8.
 Homemade Chocolate Bark – Chocolate bark has always been one of those foods that I don’t think gets enough love.
 Sure, it just looks like chocolate with a bunch of ingredients on top (and I guess it is), but I always enjoy eating it.
-You can also make caramelized white chocolate as a gift, that your recipient can break into pieces and bake into cookies or other baked goods.

 How to ship chocolate bark: Break the chocolate bark into pieces and layer in wax paper inside a sealable plastic tub, then ship in a cardboard box.
 If you’re not shipping in the summertime, you don’t need any coolers for the package, and you can pick a slower shipping option.
 In the summer when melting is an issue, you will need to pack with dry ice, and ship quickly.
 Chocolate bark keeps for at least a month at room temperature.

 Shipping speed for chocolate bark: In the summertime, you need a quick shipment.
 In cooler times of year, you can pick the economy option.

 How to ship homemade seasoning mix: Pack into sealable jars, then pad them well inside a cardboard box.
 Since all the ingredients are shelf stable, there is no need to cool anything, and the mix will last for several months at room temperature.

 Shipping speed for homemade seasoning: You can pick the economy option.